 During construction, monitoring data will be provided to Transgrid as part of regular environmental reports.
-Monitoring data (including raw data) will be provided to NPWS and BCD by Transgrid as part of annual reporting.
 Reports will be compiled by Project engaged ecologists that outline the following:

-- Results of monitoring - Assessment of the overall success of the mitigation measures installed - Identification of gaps or limitations to the biodiversity monitoring methodology.
+- · Results of monitoring - Assessment of the overall success of the mitigation measures installed - Identification of gaps or limitations to the biodiversity monitoring methodology.
 This includes monitoring components, method of data collection (frequency and location), method of data, analysis and reporting requirements. - Provision of recommendations for adjustments to monitoring techniques, timing and locations.